brunoruas2/gujarati/README.md

 ```

 # Usage
-to use the Table 1.1, just use `gurajati::Table1_1` and you are good to go.
+To use the Table 1.1, just use `gurajati::Table1_1` and you are good to go.

-to see the description of the table just run `?gujarati::Table1_1` and see the side painel for more info.
+To see the description of the table just run `?gujarati::Table1_1` and see the side painel for more info.